 In November 2008, the WADEM Oceania Chapter was launched.
-The launching of the Chapter was the culmination of a year's long effort by WADEM members Dr. Frederick Burkle, Dr. Frank Archer, and Professor Paul Arbon.
+The launching of the Chapter was the culmination of a year's long effort by WADEM members Dr. Frederick Burkle, Professor Frank Archer, and Professor Paul Arbon.

 Current Chapter Committee